Building A Budget With Allocations - All Flexibility Levels

 When finalizing school custodial allocations, there are several important considerations:

-- Schools may not budget a .5 custodian.
-Schools with two campuses may budget 1.0 FTE custodian to work .5 at each location.
+- Schools may not budget a .5 Custodian.
+Schools with two campuses may budget 1.0 FTE Custodian to work .5 at each location.

 All schools are required to purchase green cleaning supplies per the Healthy Schools Act of 2011.
 Green cleaning supplies are defined by the DC Office of Contracting and Procurement and summarized in the DCPS Green Cleaning Supply Purchasing Guide.
 Schools are advised to work with local vendors to identify affordable products that comply with purchasing requirements.